apriorit/Protection-Against-Unauthorized-Launch-Minifilter-Driver/README.md

 The solution was made in the context of Apriorit blog article ["How to Develop a Windows File System Minifilter Driver: Complete Tutorial"](https://www.apriorit.com/dev-blog/675-driver-windows-minifilter-driver-development-tutorial)

 The project illustrates how to:
-- Register a minifilter driver with the Windows Filter Manager.
+- Register a minifilter driver.
-- Intercept and inspect file operations.
+- Intercept file operations.
-- Make a selective filtering or calls.
+- Make a selective filtering of calls.
 - Deny access to prevent process creation or file opening.

 ---